mishaal31/mishaal31/README.md

 ## ｡･ﾟ✧ Hi, I’m Mishaal ✧ﾟ･｡

 Welcome to my GitHub profile!
-I’m a **Computer Science student** passionate about **software development** and **problem-solving**.
+I’m a **creative Computer Science student** passionate about **blending logic and design**.
-I enjoy building practical projects, learning new technologies, and continuously improving my skills.
+I love working with **Python, C++, C#**, and exploring **Data Science & Machine Learning**.
+Always curious, always learning, and always creating practical solutions.

 ---

+### ｡･ About Me ｡･

+- Studying Computer Science with a focus on **problem-solving and design thinking**.
+My interest is **Data Science and Machine Learning**.
+- I enjoy exploring **algorithms, clean code, and new tech trends**.
+- Fun fact: I can spend hours **optimizing and refining code** just to make it perfect.

+---

 ### ｡･ What I Do ｡･

-• Design software that solves real-world problems
+- Design software that solves real-world problems
-• Combine logic with creativity to build efficient solutions
+- Combine logic with creativity to build efficient solutions
-• Improve skills through hands-on projects and challenges
+- Improve skills through hands-on projects and challenges
-• Experiment with new languages, tools, and frameworks
+- Experiment with new languages, tools, and frameworks

 ---